dmcarth/Cue/Docs/Rendering.md

 }
 ```

 `MarkupContext` is designed to create beautiful, well formed markup.
 To render onto this context, you pass a string into `context.append(_:)`.
-That string can be obtained by calling `stringFromNode(_:)`.
+That string can be obtained by calling `stringFromNode(_:)`, which does some automatic HTML/XML sanitization.

 ```swift
 let text = stringFromNode(node)